 A key part of the costume is Mary Poppins red bow tie but it doesn’t have to be a tie specifically, tied ribbon or a DIY bow will work just as well.

 A vintage white victorian ruffle button up blouse should work just nicely for your DIY Mary Poppins costume.

 Knee length to ankle length black skirts are required.

 *TIP* If you go with a knee-length skirt make sure to pair it with black tights.

 Can’t forget the vintage oxford booties!

 Or these black victorian boots.

 One of the most crucial pieces to the DIY Mary Poppins costume is the infamous hat.
 These can be created easily by spray painting a straw sunhat black and applying flowers via a hot glue gun.
-Or you can buy the above from a talented artist on Etsy or this alternative on Amazon.

 Don’t forget the finishing touches to your DIY Mary Poppins costume with white gloves, the iconic large black parrot umbrella (or a less expensive alternative is this duck head handle umbrella) and a handy carpet bag.